Five defendants charged with rioting during the Mong Kok clashes last February pleaded not guilty at their District Court hearing on Friday morning.

 Four protesters have been jailed for rioting for their parts in the clashes so far.

-The violent protests took place on the night of February 9 last year – Lunar New Year – over police attempt to clear street hawkers in Mong Kok.
+The violent protests took place on the night of February 9 last year – Lunar New Year – over efforts by the authorities to clear street hawkers in Mong Kok.